 In order to maintain a healthy diet throughout retirement, you have to make good choices the norm.
 As we age, our need for calories decreases, while the number of needed nutrients increases.
-In other words, we need to make smarter nutrition choices.
+In other words, we need to make smarter nutrition choices and avoid certain foods.

 The key is making healthier and more nutritionally dense foods your go-to — not only will it help you maintain weight goals, but you’ll also feel great.

 If you’re looking for a new challenge or are simply in need of some inspiration to get out and explore some more nature, hiking up a giant mountain might be the perfect activity for you.
 Hiking is a sport that many people enjoy well into their 60s and 70s.

 From feeling your lungs burn from breathing too much air at once to witnessing incredible views that seem like they belong in an art gallery, there is something about these hikes that will have you coming back again and again.

 The best part is that no matter what age you are, there are plenty of options available for hikes that will work with your abilities.
 So even if climbing up giant mountains isn’t something on your bucket list yet, you might just work your way up to it.